When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 Electrics

-The C21 E-Gravel is fitted with the award-winning Mivice M080 hub motor and during my 32-mile test ride, I found assist levels 1 and 2 more than adequate for tackling a variety of terrains.
-There are several pros and cons of a hub motor vs mid-drive but the Mivice rear hub motor left a lasting impression with its smooth, virtually silent operation.
+The C21 E-Gravel is fitted with the award-winning Mivice M080 hub motor, and during my 32-mile test ride, I found assist levels 1 and 2 more than adequate for tackling a variety of terrains.
+There are several pros and cons of a hub motor vs. a mid-drive, but the Mivice rear hub motor left a lasting impression with its smooth, virtually silent operation.

 One standout feature is the torque sensor, which delivers smooth and responsive pedal assist.
-As soon as pressure is applied to the pedals, the motor kicks in, making it one of the best torque sensors I’ve encountered.
+The motor kicks in when pressure is applied to the pedals and reacts to changes in your pedalling effort; this makes it one of the best bottom-bracket torque sensors I have experienced.
 The transition from assist to non-assist at the 15.5 mph cut-off point is seamless and barely noticeable.

 fiido c21 e-gravel mivice m080 rear hub motor

 The 208Wh battery is integrated into the frame, giving the C21 E-Gravel a clean, polished look.
 The battery’s range is respectable, allowing me to complete my 32-mile test ride with one bar remaining.
-The test route had a 2,000 ft elevation gain, and my weight is 105 kg.
-I would imagine the range would be quite low if higher assist levels are used but Fiido will be offering a range-extender option in future.
+The test route had a 2,000 ft elevation gain, and I weighed 105 kg.
+I imagine the range would be quite low if higher assist levels are used, but Fiido will offer a range-extender option in the future.
 On the flip side, a lighter rider riding a less hilly route should be able to achieve a higher potential range.

 The high-resolution, full-colour display is among the best I’ve seen.
 With five levels of assist and Bluetooth smartphone and smartwatch connectivity, it provides ride data such as distance, total distance, and average speed.
 A small keypad near the left-hand grip controls the display.